kitbagjs/router/docs/advanced-concepts/prefetching.md

 - `eager` - Prefetch immediately when the link is rendered.
 - `lazy` - Prefetch when the link is visible in the viewport.
+- `intent` - Prefetch when the link is focused or hovered.

 ## Configuration